 The RetryConstraint class is the default implementation of the Constraint interface.
 It implements the repair method by creating new Phenotypes until the created individual is valid.
 Although this approach seems a little bit simplistic, it has an important and desirable property: the repaired individuals follow the same distribution then the original.
 This means, that no part of the problem domain is left out or is overcrowded.
 The number of necessary retries is also not a problem, for normal constraints.
 For example, the probability that a randomly created point lies outside the unit circle is $1 - \frac{\pi}{4} \approx 0.2146$ .
-This leads to a failure probability after 10 retries, which is the default value of the RetryConstraint, of $(1 - \frac{\pi}{4})^{10} \approx 0.00000207$ .
+This leads to a failure probability after 10 retries, which is the default value of the RetryConstraint, of $\left(1 - \frac{\pi}{4}\right)^{10} \approx 0.00000207$ .
 You can parameterize a different Constraint definition with the constraint method of the Engine.Builder.

-The behavior of the Phenotype.isValid method is overridden by the Constraint interface.
-A Phenotype is treated as invalid if the Constraint.test method returns false, even if the Phenotype.isValid method returns true.
+The behavior of the Phenotype::isValid method is overridden by the Constraint interface.
+A Phenotype is treated as invalid if the Constraint::test method returns false, even if the Phenotype::isValid method returns true.

-Figure 2.5.1 shows the distribution of the domain points in our unit-circle example.
+Figure 2.5.2 shows the distribution of the domain points in our unit-circle example.
 Rejecting invalid points and recreating new ones leads to an uniform point distribution.
 Every part of the domain is explored with the same probability.
 This is a very welcome property of the RetryConstraint strategy.

 Trying to create only valid domain points can sometimes lead to a nonuniform distribution.
-This can be seen in figure 2.5.2.
-The points where created by choosing the angle, $\alpha$ , and the radius, r, randomly, and calculate the point coordinates, $\mathbf{x} = (r \cos \alpha, r \sin \alpha)$ , where $r \in [-1, 1]$ and $\alpha \in [0, 2\pi)$ .
-As you can see, the points near the center are much denser then at the domain border.
+This can be seen in figure 2.5.3.
+The points were created by choosing the angle, $\alpha$ , and the radius, r, randomly, and calculate the point coordinates, $\mathbf{x} = (r \cos \alpha, r \sin \alpha)$ , where $r \in [-1, 1]$ and $\alpha \in [0, 2\pi)$ .
+As you can see, the points near the center are much denser than at the domain border.
 This makes it harder for the Engine to explore the whole problem domain.

-The RetryConstraint is the default implementation of the Constraint interface, but it might not be best one for every given problem.
+The RetryConstraint is the default implementation of the Constraint interface, but it might not be the best one for every given problem.
 If it is possible, it is better to try to repair an invalid Phenotype instead of creating a new one.
+Suppose you need to optimize the fitness function, $f : \mathbb{R}^3 \to \mathbb{R}$ , with the following constraints: